 - According to one of the Harry Potter supplemental books, events where small numbers of Muggles had seen some form of magic or magical creature were sometimes covered up by convincing them they'd had too much to drink.

-- During the childrens' book Harry's Mad, Madison the talking parrot tries to use a payphone to contact the human family looking after him.
+- Harry's Mad: After escaping his birdnapper and recovering under the care of another human, Madison the talking parrot tries to use a payphone to contact the human family looking after him.
 The only person who happens to see this is, of course, drunk, and promptly decides it's time he stopped.

 - In Terry Pratchett's first short story, "The Hades Business", Mr Nicholas Lucifer manifests himself on a football pitch, on Cup Final day.
 Entire pubs full of people watching the match spontaneously sign the Pledge.

-- In The Colour Of Magic, when Twoflower first enters the Broken Drum, the patrons take one look at the Luggage, a magical trunk that walks around on multiple legs, before, as one, looking into their mugs.
+- In The Colour of Magic, when Twoflower first enters the Broken Drum, the patrons take one look at the Luggage, a magical trunk that walks around on multiple legs, and as one, look into their mugs.

-- In Seanan Mc Guire's Velveteen Vs The Junior Super Patriots, any innocent river rat who saw the amassed crayfish would have sworn off everything for life, just to avoid the chance of seeing something like that twice.
+- In Velveteen vs. The Junior Super Patriots, any innocent river rat who saw the amassed crayfish would have sworn off everything for life, just to avoid the chance of seeing something like that twice.

-- Subverted when the Sliders visit a world where mandatory drug use keeps everyone in line.
+- Inverted when the Sliders visit a world where mandatory drug use keeps everyone in line.
 A bystander sees them leave through an interdimensional portal and murmurs, "Oh, this new formula... outstanding!"